-If you live near a hip city you already know the degree to which coffee has grown from a basic commodity to a practiced art.
 In a relatively short period of time we’ve witnessed the rise of second wave coffee in the form of Starbucks, Peets, flavored lattes and foamy cappuccinos, followed by the rise of third wave coffee in the form of Stumptown, Intelligentsia, Chemex pour overs and temperature regulated micro-foam.
 Confused?
-Spend a weekend in Portland, Oregon.
+You’re not alone.

 Nuanced flavor characteristics are based on the beans, which is another important factor of third wave coffee.
 Shoppers are now asking themselves a variety of questions, including, Where and how were the beans grown, and how were the beans roasted and when?